 You use the Remote Browser Loop operation in web tests you run in device clouds.
 The operation connects to the device cloud managed by CrossBrowserTesting.com, launches the specified web browsers one after another, and runs all child operations in each of them.

-The Web Testing plugin must be enabled in TestComplete (it is installed and enabled by default).
+The Web Testing plugin and the Cross-Platform Web Testing plugin must be enabled in TestComplete (they are installed and enabled by default).

 An active CrossBrowserTesting account.

 Note: If you do not have an account, you can sign up for a free trial directly from TestComplete—TestComplete will suggest that you do this automatically if it does not find appropriate account data when you add the operation to your test.

 The CrossBrowserTesting web site must be accessible from the computer where TestComplete is installed.

 If you use the CrossBrowserTesting device cloud as your Selenium Grid provider, the computer where TestComplete is installed must have access to CrossBrowserTesting.com.
 If there are any firewalls or proxies in your network, make sure that they allow traffic to that website.
 If needed, configure the firewall to allow outbound connections on ports 80 and 443 to CrossBrowserTesting.com.

 Your tested web application must be accessible from your testing environments managed by Selenium Grid.
 If your tested web application resides behind a firewall in your local network or on your local computer, consider opening a secure tunnel between your environments and your tested application.
 See Access Web Applications Behind a Firewall.